shader-slang/spec/declarations.md

 ### Implicit Specialization ### {#decl.generic.specialize.implicit}

 If a generic function/type/etc. is used where a non-generic function/type/etc. is expected, the compiler attempts <dfn>implicit specialization</dfn>.
-Implicit specialization infers generic arguments from the context at the use site, as well as any default values specified for generic parameters.
+[=Implicit specialization=] infers generic arguments from the context at the use site, as well as any default values specified for generic parameters.

 For example, if a programmer writes: